adityapratapsingh1008/RTOS/10_FreeRTOS_CountingSemaphore_SharedResource/README.md

-# 🎫 EXPERIMENT 10 — Counting Semaphore & Shared Resource Control
+# 🎫 Counting Semaphore & Shared Resource Control

 > A binary semaphore is a single ticket.
 > A counting semaphore is a **pool of tickets**.